 - But the biggest overhead is the continuous management of the system to make sure remote devices are up to date and communications are working.

-So what does the IIoT approach look like?
+So what does the smart Industrial IoT approach look like?

 - It can be done safely using the public or private cloud.